 If only it were that simple.

-The discrepancy in organic labeling comes from the fact that different organic certifiers maintain disparate standards of what can be called organic.
-This imperfect certification and labeling system certainly may be misleading for consumers.
+The discrepancy in organic labeling arises from different organic certifiers applying disparate interpretations of the standards during their review and certification of organic farms.
+This imperfect certification system means that different practices can carry the same organic label — which certainly may be misleading for consumers.

-But the small-scale organic farms that are actually trying to make a living by producing truly organic foods in an ethical way are the ones being hit the hardest by the system.
+But the small-scale organic farms that are actually trying to make a living by producing truly organic foods in an ethical way are the ones being hit the hardest by the inequities in the system.

 That’s why The Cornucopia Institute strives not only to educate the public about these issues, but it works to protect family-scale organic farms in an increasingly corporate industry.

-“The Cornucopia Institute engages in educational activities supporting the ecological principles and economic wisdom underlying sustainable and organic agriculture,” according to its website.
+“The Cornucopia Institute engages in educational activities that support the ecological principles and economic wisdom underlying sustainable and organic agriculture,” according to its website.
 “Through research and investigations on agricultural issues, The Cornucopia Institute provides needed information to consumers, family farmers, and the media.”

 Cornucopia Serves as a Watchdog for Small, Organic Farmers and Advocates on Their Behalf

-Kastel said he and Co-Founder Will Fantle started The Cornucopia Institute to look closer at the dairy farming industry but the group’s mission quickly expanded.
+The Cornucopia Institute was originally founded in an effort to examine and rectify these inequalities in the organic dairy farming industry, but the group’s mission quickly expanded.

-The Cornucopia Institute takes a variety of different approaches in advocating for family-scale organic farms, he said, because it’s not always clear which methods are going to be the most effective in various situations.
+The Cornucopia Institute takes a variety of different approaches in advocating for family-scale organic farms because the political and economic landscapes are always changing.

 In the past, the organization has been very active in the regulatory arena, using political engagement and lawsuits as tactics a number of times.
-But Kastel said those methods can be slow and frustrating.
+While often highly impactful, Burcham acknowledges these methods can sometimes be slow and frustrating.

 The Nonprofit’s Latest Report Rates Organic Certifiers and Exposes Shortcomings in the Industry

-In March, The Cornucopia Institute released what it stated is perhaps the most provocative piece of research in its 15-year history — an investigative analysis on the organic industry and a guide that rates all 45 domestic certifiers.
+In March, The Cornucopia Institute released an investigative analysis on the organic industry and a guide that rates all 45 domestic certifiers.
+The report and associated guide empower farmers to make more informed choices regarding the certifiers with whom they choose to do business.

 “The USDA’s poor oversight of federally accredited third-party certifiers has paved the way for illegal output from ‘factory farms’ that now dominate the $50 billion organic market basket,” according to a news release from the institute.